float-toolkit/react/README.md

 	<img src="https://raw.githubusercontent.com/float-toolkit/react/HEAD/media/tsftreact.svg" width="100" />
 </div>

 Just like its parent package, Float Toolkit for React is written in [TypeScript](https://www.typescriptlang.org/).
-You can import the `ReactFT` namespace which contains all the type declarations used by the package.
+The `ReactFT` namespace contains all the type definitions used by the package.

 #### Example: